Pronunciation of letters-i, I, j, g, w, qu and letter groups – au, ou, kn, ture, sh, ch, th, gh in English

 wrong: [rɔŋ]

-The letter a and o after w, qu:
+The letters a and o after w, qu:

-The letter a and o after w, qu are pronounced not according to the rule, but like in examples, given below.
+The letters a and o after w, qu are pronounced not according to the rule, but like in the examples given below.

 Examples: